 In 2000, Ivy moved to New York City to work with the principal U.S. division of International PEN—the world’s oldest human rights and international literary organization.
 At PEN American Center she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers and journalists around the world.
 Although passionate about furthering freedom of expression through this work, she was discouraged by the brevity of its impact: no sooner a victory claimed, another mind silenced.

 In November 2002, Ivy joined the company (also, NXIVM Corporation) as a writer and began training in the writing methodology developed by Mr. Raniere.
-In addition to managing the company’s communications and collateral writing projects, she devotes time to reproducing Mr. Raniere’s writing methodology, as well as developing other writers.
-She also currently works with Mr. Raniere to develop applications of Rational Inquiry® for use in critical information processing and analysis, and world media.
+In addition to managing the company’s communications and collateral writing projects, she devoted time to reproducing Mr. Raniere’s writing methodology, as well as developing other writers.
+She also worked with Mr. Raniere to develop applications of Rational Inquiry® for use in critical information processing and analysis, and world media.

 As a further expression of her interests, Ivy is an accomplished performer, choreographer and instructor of various dance forms.
 She began classical ballet training and performances at the age of four with Bellas Artes ballerina Laura Urdapilleta.
 In college she began diversifying within the art form, additionally training in Flamenco, Argentinean Tango, Ori Tahiti (Tahitian dance), Hawaiian and Middle Eastern Belly Dance.
 In 2004, she became an independent instructor and choreographer of Flamenco, Belly Dance, Tribal Fusion Belly Dance and Ori Tahiti in the New York Capital Region.
 Three years later, she founded Nataraja Center for Movement Arts in Clifton Park, New York.
 There she and Mr. Raniere launched Ultima™ in October 2007.
 Ultima™ is a highly experiential, multidisciplinary program designed to advance the full range of human expression in all its various forms.

-Since July 2005, Ivy Nevares and Keith Raniere have co-authored and published numerous articles on science, philosophy and ethics in the Mexican scientific journal, Conocimiento.
+Since July 2005, Ivy Nevares and Keith Raniere co-authored and published numerous articles on science, philosophy and ethics in the Mexican scientific journal, Conocimiento.
 After a special edition of the journal was dedicated entirely to Mr. Raniere and his literary creations with Ivy, the authors decided to publish a series of collections of their articles.
 Their first book in this series, Odin and the Sphinx—a compilation of the first twenty-five articles—was published in August 2008.
 Their second book, The Sphinx and Thelxiepeia with a foreword by His Holiness the 14th Dalai Lama, was published one year later.
-Their third book is forthcoming.

 In July 2016, Ivy became part of a company that specializes in media analysis.
 At the The Knife, she and a team of talented journalists, analysts and professionals in related fields examine the bias in today's news, presenting readers distinctions in ways that can promote both critical thinking and unbiased journalism.
 There, she holds the roles of writer, lead analyst and editor.
 To learn about what The Knife does in a quick and clever way, click here and be sure to scroll down to "Our Analysis."